ii-pewpewpew-ii/hack-ai/README.md

 ### 📜 Run the project

-* Create another terminal with the same path and enter the following commands Run this before running frontend.py
+* Create another terminal with the same path and enter the following commands.
+  #### Run this before running frontend.py

   ```
   cd src
   python main.py